 SFN supports Delivered Duties Unpaid (DDU), which is also sometimes referred to as Delivered at Place (DAP).
 DDU means that the customer is responsible for the payment of applicable import duty fees and taxes when their order is delivered.
 The shipping carrier collects these fees from the customer and remits payment to the local governing authorities.
 Depending on the shipping carrier, fees are either collected at the time of delivery or the shipping carrier contacts the customer to have the fees paid in advance, before the delivery.
 The shipment isn't released to the customer without payment of these fees.
 Most shipping carriers charge a small additional fee to cover the administrative costs of collection and remittance of collected fees.

-Using the Import One-Stop Shop (IOSS) scheme when you ship to EU countries
+Using the Import One-Stop Shop (IOSS) scheme when you ship to countries in the European Union

-Starting July 1st, 2021, One Stop Shop schemes are available that allow merchants to simplify charging and remitting VAT for sales to EU countries.
-Merchants outside of the EU states can register for the Import One-Stop Shop (IOSS) scheme, which is also called the Non-Union OSS.
-When you use the IOSS, you can choose to collect VAT on orders equal to or less than 150 EUR at checkout so that your EU customers don't pay taxes upon delivery.
+You can use One-Stop Shop schemes to simplify charging and remitting VAT for sales to countries in the European Union.
+If you're located outside of the European Union, then you can register for the Import One-Stop Shop (IOSS) scheme, which is also referred to as the Non-Union OSS.
+When you use the IOSS, you can choose to collect VAT on orders equal to or less than 150 EUR at checkout so that your customers in the European Union don't pay taxes upon delivery.

 After you receive your IOSS number, you need to add it to your tax registration in your Shopify admin.